 No, a writing sample is not required and will not be considered with your Master’s or Doctoral application.

-10. Can I make changes to my application before the deadline but after it has been submitted on-line?
+11. Can I make changes to my application before the deadline but after it has been submitted online?